Administrative Policies and Procedures Manual - Policy 2425: Recovery of Facilities & Administrative Costs

 - acting as liaison with federal and non-federal auditors.

-Each principal investigator is responsible for including facilities and administration costs at the University's approved rate in each proposal for external funding.
-All exceptions must be approved per Section 5.1. herein.
+Each principal investigator is responsible for including F & A costs at the University's approved rate in each proposal for external funding.
+All exceptions must be approved per Section 5.1 herein.

-- provide information to principal investigators on facility and administrative cost rates and policies and
+- provide information to principal investigators on F & A cost rates and policies, and

-- review and approve proposals and awards to ensure inclusion of approved facility and administrative cost rates.
+- review and approve proposals and awards to ensure inclusion of approved F & A cost rates.

-- calculate, record, and bill facilities and administration costs at the approved rates, and
+- calculate, record, and bill F & A costs at the approved rates, and

-- review contract and grant awards when facility and administrative cost rates change to determine if the awards should be amended.
+- review contract and grant awards when F & A cost rates change to determine if the awards should be amended.

 6.5.
-Vice President for Research and the Executive Vice President for Health Sciences
+Vice President for Research and Chancellor for Health Sciences

-The Vice President for Research and the Executive Vice President for Health Sciences:
+The Vice President for Research and the Chancellor for Health Sciences:

-- determine the allocation of recovered facilities and administration costs, and
+- determine the allocation of recovered F & A costs, and

-- approve any exceptions to federally approved facility and administrative cost rates.
+- approve any exceptions to federally approved F & A cost rates.

-The Financial Services' Office is responsible for preparing the facility and administrative cost proposal to the cognizant federal agency, in accordance with this section.
-Facilities and administration costs consist of a facilities component and an administrative component.
-These facility and administrative cost components are divided into the following categories (facility and administrative cost pools).
+The Financial Services Office is responsible for preparing the F & A cost proposal to the cognizant federal agency, in accordance with this section.
+F & A costs consist of a facilities component and an administrative component.
+These F & A cost components are divided into the following categories (F & A cost pools).

 7.1.
 Facilities Component